rajats-winsoft/image-color-picker/README.md

 }
 ```

-### outputColor is the output event name i have used.
+### outputColor is the output event name I have used.

 ```html
 <app-imgcol (outputColor)="getcolval($event)"></app-imgcol>